Jasoosi Dunya: Qasim

-Without him, the Jasoosi Duniya couldn't be complete.
-He is Hameed's buddy and is completely under his influence.
-Together they bring about irresistible laughter.
+Qasim is a recurring character in the series and a close companion of Hameed.
+The two appear frequently together and provide much of the series' comic relief.
+Together with Hameed, Qasim invents nicknames for women based on their body types.

-The only son of an industrialist baron, Qasim is a comical rather hilarious buffoon.
-He is too simplistic, childish, and spontaneous.
-His appearance is more like that of a genie, he is not only colossal in size, about seven feet tall and nearly as fat, but he eats like an elephant too.
-He has a slurred speech, he babbles, and that perhaps due to his suppressed upbringing.
-Along with Hameed, he invents weird names for ladies.
-Since he likes healthy women, he calls them full-falooties.
-Skinny, lightweight, and slim females irritates him much, they, in his opinion, are Yalayilees.
-The reason for this maybe is found in the fact that Qasim has never been able to develop a sexual relationship with his wife, who belongs to the "Yalayilee" category.
-He distastefully calls her "Gilahri Begum" (Mrs. Squirrel) because of her petite figure.
+The only son of an industrialist baron, Qasim is portrayed to be a large man with an appearance similar to that of a genie and a child-like demeanor.
+His speech is characterized by a slurred, rambling manner.

 Neelam

-Neelam is a young darling and adventurous girl, who is brought up by the grand-leader, after her smuggled by some of the gangsters.
+Neelam is a young, adventurous girl, who is brought up by the grand-leader, after her smuggled by some of the gangsters.
 With a strong urge of avenging her parents, she has a relentless desire to do away with the band of gangsters.
 Both her wishes are accomplished when she extends her help to Faridi and Hameed to wipe out the gang.
 Faridi adopts the youngster.
 She usually calls Faridi 'Uncle' and Hameed 'Baba' (father or old man), which profoundly irritates the honorary Captain.
 After assisting Faridi in a few cases, she is sent abroad for higher studies.
 Graduating in criminology, she returns in Neelam Ki Waapsi (نیلم کی واپسی).